influxdata/docs-v2/content/influxdb/clustered/admin/upgrade.md

 Some InfluxDB Clustered releases are _checkpoint releases_ that introduce a breaking change to an InfluxDB component.
-Checkpoint releases are only made when absolutely necessary and is clearly identified at [oci.influxdata.com](https://oci.influxdata.com).
+Checkpoint releases are only made when absolutely necessary and are clearly identified at [oci.influxdata.com](https://oci.influxdata.com).

 **When upgrading, always upgrade to each checkpoint release first, before proceeding